rodickmini/rodickmini.github.io/source/_posts/How-to-Meditation.md

 tags: [self improvement]
 ---

-> I listend a podcast about *how to thrive at work* this morning, it mentioned that meditation is a good way to adjust your moods at work.
+> I listend a podcast about *How to Thrive at Work* this morning, it mentioned that meditation is a good way to adjust your moods at work.
 I'm trying to conclude the methods and every detail about it.

 Nowadays, many people are suffering stress and anxiety from work.
 Someone want to self-medicate with food or gambling or TikTok.
 But that doesn't really work.
 One of the great ways to think about this is to feel the difficult feelings instead of letting them own you.
 And mindfulness meditation is a great way.